 Instructions

 - Put water in a pot and bring it to a boil.
-Once it comes to a boil, reduce the heat to low, add the bonito flakes, and simmer for 2 minutes.
+Once boiling, reduce the heat to low, add bonito flakes, and let it simmer for 2 minutes.

-- Peel the ginger and cut it into long, thin strips.
-Thinly slice the green onions.
+- Peel ginger and cut it into long, thin strips.
+Thinly slice green onion.

-- Crack the egg into a small bowl and beat it.
-Mix the starch and water together in a small bowl.
+- Crack egg into a small bowl and beat it.
+Mix starch with water in a small bowl.

-- Return the dashi to the pot, add the shredded ginger and A (mirin, salt, light soy sauce), and bring it to a boil.
-Once the mixture reaches a boil, gradually add the dissolved starch to the pot, stirring to blend.
-Keep simmering for about ten seconds to eliminate the powdery taste of the starch.
+- Return the dashi to the pot, add the shredded ginger and seasonings (mirin, salt, light soy sauce), and bring it to a boil.
+Once boiling, gradually add the dissolved starch, stirring to blend.
+Continue simmering briefly to eliminate the powdery texture of the starch.

 - Gradually pour the beaten egg into the pot while ensuring even distribution.
 Once you are certain that the egg mixture is cooked, stir it.